Maria of Borovsk: Biography

 Maria Yaroslavna was the daughter of Yaroslav Vladimirovich, the prince of Maloyaroslavets, Borovsk and Serpukhov, and a son of Vladimir the Bold.
 She was also a granddaughter of Feodor Koshka.

 Maria became the grand princess of Moscow in 1433 after her marriage to Vasily II of Moscow.
 Two years later the sons of Yury of Zvenigorod, Vasily Kosoy and Dmitry Shemyaka, usurped the throne and she was exiled to Galich.
 With great difficulty, she managed to return to Moscow.

 On 12 February 1446, Dmitry Shemyaka with Ioann of Mozhaysk and Boris of Tver attacked Moscow.
 Maria was captured and put into prison.
 On 16 February 1446, she was sent into exile to Uglich, together with her husband.

 In later years, together with her mother-in-law Sophia of Lithuania, Maria played a significant role in the principality.
-In order to ingratiate herself with the church, in 1450 she exempt the Trinity Lavra of St. Sergius from taxes, and the Kirillo-Belozersky Monastery in 1471.
+In order to ingratiate herself with the church, in 1450 she exempted the Trinity Lavra of St. Sergius from taxes, and the Kirillo-Belozersky Monastery in 1471.

 After her husband's death she inherited Rostov and Poshekhonye, and some other lands.
 In 1480, she blessed her son Ivan III of Russia to fight against Khan Ahmed.
 The fasti mention her as a wise, reasonable woman, and that even as adults, her children sought her advice.

 Maria took the veil under the name Marfa in 1482, and died in 1485.
 At first, she was buried in Starodevichy Convent of the Moscow Kremlin.
 In 1929, her remains were moved to the Cathedral of the Archangel.